aaronfagan/pushover-cli/README.md

 # Pushover CLI
-A command line tool for [Pushover](https://pushover.net/) notifications.
+A command line interface for [Pushover](https://pushover.net/) notifications.
 This project is not written, maintained, or supported by Superblock (the creators of Pushover), and is not an official tool.

 ## Installation
 ```